 Before Perly came to CCHP, he worked as a Contract Coordinator for the Visiting Nurse Service of New York.
 He has a bachelor’s degree in business, management, and finance from Brooklyn College.

 Patricia graduated from Pace University with an undergraduate and graduate degree in nursing science.
 She possesses both an RN and advanced practice nursing license.
 Patricia has dedicated her nursing career to ambulatory care, including family practice, occupational health, university health services and public health nursing.
 Before coming to CCHP, she served as nurse manager in community health clinics that shared her passion for providing comprehensive high quality primary health care to low income, uninsured and underinsured individuals.

 Program Supervisor - FESP

 Beth Shuzman, LCSW, CASAC

 Beth is a clinical social worker, who first came to CCHP as a Senior Counselor working with clients through individual and group therapy.
 She earned her CASAC and specializes in addictions therapy.
 Beth received her undergraduate degree at Boston University and her Master’s in Social Work from Hunter College.

-Program Supervisor - PAAM
+Program manager - PAAM